uzh-eth-mp/app/README.md

 To start the tests:
 ```
-$ sh etc/scripts/run-tests-db.sh
+$ sh scripts/run-tests-db.sh
 ```

-> Note: When running the tests locally, it might sometimes be necessary to `docker volume prune` in order for the database to start properly.
+> Note: When running the tests locally, it might sometimes be necessary to `docker volume prune` in order for the database to restart properly.